 Indeed, our new X is very prone to overfitting for a simple reason: an MRI commonly contains around 8 millions voxels each… and we have only 1597 subjects!
 It is very likely that a complex algorithm will find spurious correlations between these 8 millions values and the 1597 ages of the subjects.
 In simpler words, it is almost certain that the algorithm will find at least one pattern with no biological meaning that will help it to determine age within the training dataset… but will not generalize on the test set.

-There are different strategies to fight overfitting: add more data (increase the sample size), reducing the complexity of the algorithm, adding constraints and regularization to penalize model complexity during training, removing useless features, stopping the training early if overfitting is observed on a held-out set of training data, etc. In the case of brain scans, we have a simple lever to reduce the complexity of the model: we can downsample the resolution of the MRI to obtain a smaller image with less voxels.
+Different strategies to fight overfitting exist.
+Add more data (increase the sample size), reduce the complexity of the algorithm, add constraints and regularization to penalize model complexity during training, remove useless features, stop the training early if overfitting is observed on a held-out set of training data, etc. In the case of brain scans, we have a simple lever to reduce the complexity of the model: we can downsample the resolution of the MRI to obtain a smaller image with less voxels.
 By lowering the resolution of the image, and thus the size of the feature vector X, we reduce the probability of finding spurious correlations.

 Below, we show the mean absolute error of a linear regression model trained on MRIs downsampled with different downscaling factors.
 A downscaling value of 10 means we divided the resolution by a factor 10 and thus the number of voxels in X by a factor 10³.
 When the downscaling factor is too low, on left, there are too many voxels: the algorithms overfits.
 When the downscaling factor is too high, on the right, the MRI is too blurry: the algorithm does not get enough information from the image anymore and underfits.